nasa/cumulus-docs/docs/input_output.md

       "workflow_config": {
         "ExampleTask": {
           "cumulus_message": {
-            "input": "{{$.payload.input}}"
+            "input": "{{$.payload.foo}}"
           }
         }
       },
       "payload": {
-        "input": {
+        "foo": {
           "anykey": "anyvalue"
         }
       }
     }

 The Cumulus Message Adapter will resolve the task input, instead of send the whole `"payload"` as task input, the task input would be:

-    {
       "input" : {
         "anykey": "anyvalue"
       }
-    }

 ### 4. Resolve task output

-The workflow task can configure about what to do with its output.
+By default, the task's return value is the next payload.
+However, the workflow task configuration can specify a portion of it is interpreted as the next payload, and also augument values to other fields.
 Based on the task configuration about the output under cumulus_message.outputs, the Message Adapter applies a task's return value to an output message, from source to destination.
 If the destination already exists, its value would be updated.
 For example, a task specifies cumulus_message.output in its workflow configuration:

     ExampleTask:
       config:
         cumulus_message:
-            output:
+            outputs:
               - source: '$'
                 destination: '$.payload'
               - source: '$.output.anykey'